UnsignedV0id/CandyMachine/README.md

 -Representing a elevator system which is based of a Pushdown Automaton, done with pyhton.

 [System-c19](https://github.com/UnsignedV0id/Stuff/tree/master/System-c19)
--Queue and database of a vaccination reservation system, done with java.[^deprecated]
+-Queue and database of a vaccination reservation system for covid, done with java.[^deprecated]

 [LeaguePredict](https://github.com/UnsignedV0id/Stuff/tree/master/LeaguePredict)
 -AI training to read league of legends databases and analyze the tier of champions, done with python.[^deprecated]